Why Canterbury – Why Christchurch?

 Not to be forgotten are the smaller day to day items like crockery, tickets and very distinctive railway uniforms.
 The list has no end.

-Of use to historians will be the vast collection of blueprints, photographs & equipment, and operational files.
+Of use to historians will be the vast collection of blueprints, photographs, books & equipment, and operational files.
 These will be housed in a purpose built building that will have special humidity and temperature controls for the preservation of these very old documents.

 A description of the Railway Museum